sayeemabdullah/CSS-Cribsheet/README.md

 ### Gradient

 A gradient shows the transition between two or more colors.
-If we want to write a code that will make a box where the first color is blue and it transit into yellow from top to bottom it will be like below:
+If we want to write a code that will make a box where the first color is blue and will transit into yellow from top to bottom it will be like below:

 ``` css
 .box {